 The more than 6 million Jews living in Israel are now the world's single largest Jewish community.
-Israel's Jews are almost half of world Jewry and just over 75% of that country's population.
+Israel's Jewish population is steadily approaching half of world Jewry, and is just over 75% of that country's population.
 Worldwide, most Jews see Israel as "the Jewish State."
-This means that Jews generally regard Israel as their aboriginal homeland and the political expression of Jewish self-determination as a People among the world's Peoples.
+This means that Jews generally regard Israel as their aboriginal homeland and as the political expression of Jewish self-determination as a People, among the world's Peoples.
 An approach based on modern human-rights methodologies would therefore understand the topic of Israel as inextricably linked to that of the Jewish People, which for close to 2,000 years has been an historically-victimized entity.

 In the same way -- and to a similar (or greater) extent -- apology, reparation and extra vigilance are also owed to the Jewish People whose centuries-long sufferings have certainly been no less than that of Black Americans and the Aboriginal Peoples of Canada.
 Modern human-rights methodologies can therefore offer some criteria as starting points for crafting fair assessments of Israel.